Tommy O'Sullivan: Brackley Town

 On 26 June 2023, O'Sullivan signed with Brackley Town upon the expiry of his contract with Gloucester.
 He played 38 league games in the 2023–24 season to help Brackley to secure a play-off place with a third-place finish.
 He played in the play-off final defeat to Boston United.
 He scored two goals in 37 matches throughout the 2024–25 season as Brackley secured promotion as champions of the National League North; manager Gavin Cowan said the team had accomplished "something extraordinary" in reaching the National League for the first time in the club's history.
 He left the club at the end of his contract as he felt "that he needs guarantees at this stage of his career and that he needs every minute on the pitch".

 Samui United

 On 21 August 2025, O'Sullivan signed with Thai League 3 club Samui United.
+He coached at The International School of Samui in October 2025.